-Executive functioning (EF) skills are your "get it done" skills and they help you complete everyday tasks.
-These skills include planning, organization, time management, metacognition, working memory, self-control, attention, flexibility, and perseverance (descriptions of these below).
+Executive functioning (EF) skills are your "get it done" skills- they help you complete everyday tasks!

-Not everyone who struggles with EF skills has ADHD, but everyone with ADHD will struggle with at least some of these skills.
+Not everyone who struggles with EF skills has ADHD, but everyone with ADHD struggles with some of these skills!

 Planning